Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Additional Results

 This approach provides a simple, parameter-free initialization that avoids any dependence on the input matrices.
 While it does not leverage information from \(\mathbf{Q}\) and \(\mathbf{K}\), it offers computational efficiency and serves as a neutral baseline.

 \paragraph{Independent Top-\(r\) Selection (top).} The second strategy aims to minimize reconstruction error by selecting the most salient dimensions from \(\mathbf{Q}\) and \(\mathbf{K}\) independently.
-We compute the \(L_1\) norm of each dimension across the sequence:
+The \(L_1\) norm is computed of each dimension across the sequence:

 where \(d\) is the head dimension.
 With these importance scores, the initialized low rank factors are constructed as:

 This strategy independently optimizes each factor to capture the most significant features of its respective matrix.